apache/flex-sdk/README.txt

 Notes:

+- The Open Source kit was certified with J2SDK 1.5.0_13 and Ant 1.7.0.
+  It is quite possible that later versions of these work as well.
+  We've successfully used Java Version 1.6.0_29 from Apple Inc. on the Mac and Java 1.7 and both Ant 1.7 and Ant 1.8 on Windows 7.

 - The frameworks directory contains a build_framework.xml file and a build.xml file.
   The build_framework.xml directory builds frameworks in the context of a downloaded kit so it uses the compiler in the bin directory.
   The build.xml file builds frameworks in the context of the source tree which means it uses the compiler in the modules directory.